-"A recent study done by the American Dental Association noted that 66% of adult age 65 and over have no dental coverage."
+"A recent study done by the American Dental Association noted that 66% of adults age 65 and over have no dental coverage."

 The age-old question, “what could happen to me,” typically tends to arise when discussing insurance and preventive care.
 Well, teeth are like bones and over time, they will start to decay.
 The CDC Division of Oral Health noted that about 25 percent of adults 60 years old and older no longer have any natural teeth.*** As we age, we develop a new set of oral health needs.
 Purchasing a dental plan that can cover major services like crowns, root canals, implants, dentures, and bridges can save you hundreds in the long run.

 "25% of adults 60 years old and older no longer have any natural teeth."

 Besides having the security of knowing you are covered for a major expense, how does your purchase help you now?
 Spirit Dental plans cover three cleanings per year which will provide you with today’s standard of care.
 Each plan also offers guaranteed acceptance and allows you to select a personal dentist.
 With personalized care, your regular (covered) visits can help your dentist detect and evaluate any issue as it emerges--all while you’re secure in the knowledge that you’ve got the financial support to handle it.

 Maintaining good oral health only helps in maintaining good overall health.
 You only have one vessel to get you through life, make sure you’re protecting it.

 Seniors, a small investment now can help you save down the road.
 Purchase today, use tomorrow - click here to get started.

 *Source: National Association of Dental Plans, February 2014

 **Source: Robert Wood Johnson Foundation, April 2009